mponce0/covid19.analytics/README.md

 * it will determine the number of *unique* locations processed within the dataset
 * it will compute the total number of cases per case

-* Percentages: percentages will computed as follow:
+* Percentages: percentages are computed as follow:
   - for the "Confirmed" cases, as the ratio between the corresponding number of cases and the total number of cases, i.e. a sort of *"global percentage"* indicating the percentage of infected cases wrt the rest of the world
-  - for the other categories, "Deaths"/"Recovered"/"Active", the percentage of a given category will computed as the ratio between the number of cases in the corresponding category divided by the "Confirmed" number of cases, i.e. a *relative percentage* with respect to the number of confirmed infected cases in the given region
+  - for the other categories, "Deaths"/"Recovered"/"Active", the percentage of a given category is computed as the ratio between the number of cases in the corresponding category divided by the "Confirmed" number of cases, i.e. a *relative percentage* with respect to the number of confirmed infected cases in the given region

 * For "Time Series" data:
  - it will show the *delta* (change or variation) in the last day, and when possible will also display the percentage of "Recovered" and "Deaths" with respect to the "Confirmed" number of cases